TumLinGaoyuan/Master_thesis_LinGaoyuan/README.md

 This project is my master thesis, which is mainly focus on the application of transformer network based NeRF model in outdoor scenario.
 My master thesis was completed at [TUM info6](https://www.ce.cit.tum.de/air/home/).
 The supervisor of my master thesis is [Prof. Dr.-Ing. habil.
 Alois C. Knoll](https://www.ce.cit.tum.de/air/people/prof-dr-ing-habil-alois-knoll/), while the advisor is Xiang Gao, M.Sc.
 Here I would like to thank them for their guidance and help in my master thesis.

-In recently, two researches(GNT and ReTR) have explore the possibility of transformer network based NeRF model used for the rendering/reconstruction of single object or indoor scenario.
-This inspired us to consider the feasibility of extending their approaches to outdoor scenes.
-In my master thesis, I used the rendering networks used in these two studies to explore the possibility of applying them to outdoor scenes.
-The NuScene dataset is used as my dataset and I operate some adjustments for original NuScene data to fit my specific requirement.
+Recently, two studies, GNT and ReTR, have explored the potential of transformer-based NeRF models for rendering and reconstructing single objects or indoor scenes.
+Inspired by their approaches, I investigated the feasibility of extending these methods to outdoor environments in my master’s thesis.
+To achieve this, I leveraged the rendering networks from both studies and applied them to outdoor scenes using the NuScenes dataset.
+Additionally, I made specific modifications to the original NuScenes data to better align with my research requirements.

 In my master thesis, I mainly completed the following tasks:
 1. Generate the masks of vehicles and pedestrians in the NuScene dataset.